 Once you have a trainee, it is important to make sure that the training placement is a success; both for you and your trainee.
 It is important that you and your trainee both know what is expected of you, and who is responsible for various aspects of the programme.

 We recommend that before starting each module you discuss and agree with your trainee who will be their supervisor, assessor(s) and reviewer(s).

 |Training officer||Training officers will oversee the training throughout the 3 year programme and provide educational supervision, feedback and provide access to training opportunities.|

 |Assessor||Assessors are responsible for assessing the performance of trainees during the DOPS (Directly Observed Procedural Skills); CBD (Case based discussion) and OCE (Observed Clinical Examination).|

 |Reviewers||Reviewers will review and sign off completed trainee competencies.|

 |Raters||Raters are nominated by the trainee to complete an MSF (Multi-source Feedback).|

 - Try to attend one of our ‘Train the Trainer‘ days to get a good level of understanding about the programme and what is required.
 Build relationships with others from different specialisms and encourage your trainee to do the same via regional networks.

 - Remember that the STP is an integrated programme of academic and work based training and trainees must continue with their academic programme when they are working with you.
 This is usually based on 80% training and 20% academic learning.
-Clinical activities are also part of their training but a trainee must always be regarded as superfluous.
+Clinical activities are also part of their training but a trainee must always be regarded as supernumerate.

 - Prepare a training timetable and make sure other trainers in the department obtain a copy.
 Once your trainee starts agree a ‘learning contract’ between you.